Presentation video

 Electronics & hardware design

 The control electronics are built around the Seeed Studio XIAO ESP32-S3.
-All three loads (heater, fan, lights) are low-side switched with logic-level N-channel MOSFETs, driven directly from GPIO pins:
+Both loads (heater and fan) are low-side switched with logic-level N-channel MOSFETs, driven directly from GPIO pins.
+The reasoning behind the MOSFET driver stages — gate resistors, pull-downs and flyback protection — is the same one I worked out in detail in Week 10 (Output Devices):

 Signal XIAO pin Load Notes